Best ways to get Ivermectin

 Pros

-- Website The website is intuitive and very easy to use.
-One of the most unusual aspects to SevenCells is that they provide the cost of not only the prescription but also the medication in a transparent upfront manor.
+• The website is intuitive and easy to use.
+One of the most appealing aspects of SevenCells.com is they provide the cost of both the prescription and the medication in a transparent, upfront manner.

 Cons

-- Time Directly from their website "1 business day for prescribing physician to review.
+• Directly from their website: "1 business day for prescribing physician to review.
 Once approved, it will take 1 business day to compound and fulfill.
 Once shipped, your selected shipping method will take into effect."

 Screenshot